Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-aad.md

    > * [Contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) is _required_ at the subscription level to have the ability to create resource groups and perform deployments.
    > * [User Access Administrator role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) is _required_ at the subscription level since you'll be performing role assignments to managed identities across various resource groups.

 1. **This step only applies if you are creating a new AAD group for this deployment.
-If you have one already existing amd you are a part of it, you can skip this prerequisite, and the remaining steps in this page, move on to the next page by clicking on the link at the bottom**.
+If you have one already existing and you are a part of it, you can skip this prerequisite, and the remaining steps in this page, move on to the next page by clicking on the link at the bottom**.

    An Azure AD tenant to associate your Kubernetes RBAC Cluster API authentication to.